tfarooqaltia/tahir/scaffolder-templates/PlantillaArquitecturaReferencia-master/skeleton/Archetype typescript-react/README.md

  # With this creedentials you will be able to log in into this application.

+# Fist install all the dependencies with

+ # npm install

-# You can run the tests:
+# Now you can run the tests:

  # npm run test

-# Now you are prepared to run the project:
+# Or run the project:

  # npm run start